Dark Matter

 After my mother went missing, I was terrified to walk in the woods for years, fearing I might discover her body despite the extensive volunteer searches and police investigations.
 Dark Matter is what emerged when the answers became elusive.
-This deeply personal photo-documentary project explores the 2014 disappearance of my mother, Tammy Kingery, and the psychological aftermath that still lives within me.
-I step into the void, where my dreams blur reality and time, and I search for the truth buried beneath fragmented memory and sorrow.
+This work explores the 2014 disappearance of my mother, Tammy Kingery, and the psychological aftermath that I have only recently begun to process .
+I step into the void, where my dreams blur reality and time, and I search for the truth as my fragmented memories begin to resurface.

 In these dreams, I often find her.
-For a fleeting moment, relief washes over me, replacing the emptiness that has grown into the darkest parts of my subconscious.
-I stand face-to-face with her soul, feeling as if I’m on the cusp of understanding— but the truth dissolves right in front of me before I get a chance to see.
-I open my eyes, and I’m thrust into yet another perpetual cycle of grief as I lay in bed, knowing that one day I would have to wake up and find the rest of her.
+For a fleeting moment, relief washes over me, replacing the void that has grown into the darkest parts of my subconscious.
+I stand face-to-face with her soul, but the truth dissolves right before I can even find the words to say.
+I open my eyes, and I’m thrust into another cycle of grief as I lay back in bed, knowing that one day I would have to wake up and find the rest of her.

 You may also like